TechGrounds-Cloud8/cloud8-Acron0815/Week 2/NTW-05-IP-Adressen.md

 The IP address that your phone actually has is an internal IP address.
 This means that the IP address is only visible within your own network.
 These internal IP addresses are assigned by your (Wi-Fi) router.
 But from the outside (i.e. from the internet) that internal IP address cannot be seen, but only the external IP address.

-### Verander het privé IP adres van je mobiel naar dat van je laptop.
-Wat gebeurt er dan?
+### Change the private IP address of your mobile to that of your laptop.
+What happens then?

 Keep in mind, changing your IP address will temporarily disrupt whatever internet-connected services or programs you're using on your device.
 There's no harm done, but it's going to have the same effect as if you'd momentarily lost your Wi-Fi.